 What is the best shortening?
 Lard is traditional, and what I like to use.
 I do use Crisco pretty often, and oil if I am out of lard.

 Can I use a tortilla press?
 Tortilla presses are great for corn tortillas, but not for flour tortillas — UNLESS you get a heated one!
 Unheated presses will not work.
 A heated press works great, and even allows you to skip the resting time.
 But they can be pricey.
 My sister gave me one from Mexico, lucky me!
 You can also find them on Amazon sometimes.
 Here is my affiliate link for the heated tortilla press.

 I usually make tortillas several times a week, and my kids (and the husband!) scarf them right down.
 They are great with my Fabulous Venison Fajitas.

 Flour Tortilla Recipe

 - 4 cups flour

-- Keep covered in a towel while you fry the remainder.
+- Keep covered in a towel to stay soft.

-- Store in a plastic bag in the fridge.
+- Store leftovers in a plastic bag in the fridge.

 I hope you enjoy this homemade flour tortilla recipe as much as we do!